 The first trimester marks the beginning of motherhood.
-As you step into this new world, you will begin to experience various changes not only in your body, but in your dietary needs.
+As you step into this new world, you will begin to experience various changes not only in your body, but in your dietary needs as well.
 When your body is supporting your child, it is important to get the right nutrients from a wholesome and balanced diet.
 Here are some tips to help you out on finding the right food for the first trimester.

 During the first trimester, your child is beginning to develop and grow.
-As your body is preparing itself for your child, there are a few changes you may notice and experience.
+As your body prepares itself for your child, there are a few changes you may notice and experience.
 You may feel fatigued more easily and quickly than before.
 Your body is supporting your child, and could tire you out more easily than before.
 Naps are a great way to keep your energy up and stay refreshed throughout the day.

 Food cravings and aversions can be common among pregnant mothers.
 Your tastes may change during pregnancy, and this is completely normal.
-As long as you continue to maintain a safe, balanced and healthy diet, you and your child will be fine.
+As long as you continue to maintain a safe, balanced, and healthy diet, you and your child will be fine.